google/reflectable.dart/README.md

 it is possible to specialize the generic support for reflection (based on dart:mirrors) to a purely static form that satisfies the requirement of the given body of user code.
-The transformation is performed by the pub transformer reflectable_transformer, available in this package.
+The transformation is performed by the pub transformer available in this package.

 ## Usage